timeweb/ddosdetector/README.md

 ```bash
 telnet 127.1 9090
 ```
-where 9090 - this is the default start port or the specified port option
+where 127.1 and 9090 - this is the default start ip:port or specified ip:port options

 #### UNIX socket server ####
 ```bash